quantaliz/solaibot/android/app/src/main/java/com/quantaliz/solaibot/data/zerion/Zerion-Integration.md

 - [ ] Reduce transaction page size to 5-10
 - [ ] Add loading indicators in UI

+### Troubleshooting Highlights

+- Responses include actionable guidance such as `ERROR:WALLET_NOT_CONNECTED` or `INFO:NO_TOKENS`.
+- When Zerion returns an empty transaction list, the LLM surfaces `No transactions found for this wallet` and instructs the user to confirm the `address`/`network` values.

 ## 🐛 Known Limitations

 1. **API Key Required**: Users must obtain and configure their own key